interfiberschool/v5dbg/docs/docs/cpp/macros/debug/ntask.md

 ---
-summary: Documentation for the $ntask macro which is used to supervise the current task and allow for debugging functionality
+description: Documentation for the $ntask macro which is used to supervise the current task and allow for debugging functionality
 ---

 # `$ntask`